 In the example provided above, the other parts of the CRM would have gathered the data on how, when, and where customers are interacting with the site.
-Its OLAP tools would have essentially clarified and applied that information, giving that business a better idea of how to conduct its sales, marketing, and service efforts.
+Its OLAP tools would have clarified and applied that information, giving that business a better idea of how to conduct its sales, marketing, and service efforts.

-Who Should Use an Analytical CRM?
+Who should use an analytical CRM?

-If you’re interested, it also wouldn’t hurt to have an employee -- or a few employees -- at your company willing to make a conscious effort to learn some pretty technical software.
-Analytical CRMs aren’t necessarily difficult to use, but they’ll take a bit more work on your company’s end to figure out.
+If you’re interested, it also wouldn’t hurt to have an employee — or a few — at your company who's willing to make a conscious effort to learn some pretty technical software.
+Analytical CRMs aren’t necessarily difficult to use, but they take a bit more work to figure out.

-Interaction management is a process that tracks every interaction between a business and its customers -- whether through email, social media, face-to-face interactions, phone calls, or other communication channels.
+Interaction management is a process that tracks every interaction between a business and its customers — whether through email, social media, face-to-face interactions, phone calls, or other communication channels.

 Channel management takes interaction management a step further.
-It’s the process of using the information gathered and analyzed during interaction management to identify and, ultimately, pursue the communication channels that best suit customers’ preferences.
+It’s the process of using the information gathered and analyzed during interaction management to identify and, ultimately, pursue the communication channels that best suit customer preferences.

 Should your company’s customer service unit communicate primarily via email or chat?
 Should your sales team make a point of pursuing one-on-one meetings or phone calls with prospects?
 These are the kinds of questions that channel management is designed to answer.

-Who Should Use a Collaborative CRM?
+Who should use a collaborative CRM?